Divénié

 Divénié is a town and capital of Divénié District in the Niari Department of the Republic of the Congo.

-Founded in the late 19th century, the town has a colonial church made of brick which was built in 1899.
-However it is in very poor condition due to poor maintenance.
+Founded in the late 19th century, the town has a colonial brick church built in 1899.
+However, it is in very poor condition due to lack of maintenance.

-Jean-Jules Koukou the Congolese actor, author and director of theater is from Divénié.
+Jean-Jules Koukou, the Congolese actor, author, and theater director, is from Divénié.